tcarland/kvm-qemu-ansible/docs/03-kvm-operations.md

 KVM Operations
 ===============

-  Once Ansible has been run, all hosts should be configured with a KVM Hypervisor, a network bridge, and optionally a NFS share for secondary storage.
+  Once the Ansible playbook has run, all hosts should be configured with a KVM Hypervisor, a network bridge, and optionally a NFS share for secondary storage.
 The Ansible does not, however, configure any storage pools or networking on the nodes.
 The networking should already be configured before continuing with these steps to configure the storage pools.

   Additionally, there are two management scripts provided for managing Virtual Machines across the infrastructure.

 - **kvmsh**:  This tool primarily wraps the usage of libvirt related tools such as 'virsh', 'virt-install', and 'virt-clone'.
 It utilizes the same command structure as 'virsh', but provides the ability to perform the additional install and cloning steps along with defaults for use in a clustered setup.
 This tool is run on individual nodes to manipulate the VMs on that given node.

 - **kvm-mgr.sh**:  A script for managing VMs across a cluster from a single management node.
 Relying on SSH host keys, the tool takes a manifest describing the VM configurations and utilizes *kvmsh* per node to implement various actions like create, start, stop, and delete.

 The inventory for KVM hosts is a JSON Manifest of the following schema:
 ```